Best Restaurants in Jackson Hole

 Snake River Brewing

 Known as simply the “Brewpub” by locals, Wyoming’s largest and most established craft brewery has won countless awards and is a favorite for the food, too.
-The massive centerpieces, a mammoth copper mash tun, and a boil kettle sit proudly in the middle of the roomy 286-seat restaurant (which is currently take-out only).
-Normally, a great place to take the family for a meal, while parents can indulge in a much-needed drink, and an ideal place to gather during any season that doesn’t include COVID.
-Be sure to check in before going, as their website states they plan to open in the spring of 2021 at 265 South Millward Street.
+The massive centerpieces, a mammoth copper mash tun and a boil kettle, sit proudly in the middle of the roomy, 286-seat restaurant.
+A great place to take the family for a meal, while parents can indulge in a well-deserved drink, and an ideal place to gather during any season.
 Inspect the selection at snakeriverbrewing.com.